leoniv/ass_launcher/README.en.md

 `AssLauncher::Enterprise::BinaryWrapper` has `arch` property and some helpers in `AssLauncher::Api` like a `*_i386` and `*_x86_64`.

-For inproc OLE server `v83.ComConnector` aka `comcntr.dll`, arch of 1C binary selects automaticaly in depends of Ruby arch.
+For in-process OLE server `v83.ComConnector` aka `comcntr.dll`, arch of 1C binary selects automaticaly in depends of Ruby arch.

 On default using of `x86_64` 1C OLE server is forbidden (see below trouble).